bloominstituteoftechnology/Precourse/Lesson4-JS-III/README.md

 ### Key:Value pairs

 Unlike arrays that have index valued items, objects use a concept called key:value pairs.
 The key is the identifier and the value is the value we want to save to that key.
 The syntax is "key: value".
-Objects can hold many key:value pairs, they must be seperated by a comma (no semi-colons inside of an object!).
+Objects can hold many key:value pairs, they must be separated by a comma (no semi-colons inside of an object!).
 Keys are unique in an object, there can be only one key of that name.
 Although, multiple keys can have the same value.
 Values can be any Javascript type, string, number, boolean, array, function or even another object.
 In this demo we will create a user object.

 ```javascript
     let user = {